smartinternz02/SBSPS-Challenge-9630-Real-Time-Air-Quality-Monitoring-Weather-Forecasting-System/README.md

 We build the System and deployed it in Heroku cloud.
 Here is the link for our [System](https://aerocharmweb.herokuapp.com/).

+- Uploaded the demonstration video in the name Aero-charm.mp4

 TEAM MEMBERS:

 1. Arumugam .N (Team Lead)